-We proposed SURE, a novel pair of interest point detector and descriptor for 3D point clouds and depth images, and applied it for place recognition.
-Our interest point detector is based on a measure of surface entropy on normals that selects points with strong local surface variation.
-We designed a view-pose-invariant descriptor that quantifies this local surface curvature using surfel-pair relations.
-When RGB information is available, we also incorporate colorful texture.
+We proposed a variant for SURE, a pair of interest point detector and descriptor for 3D point clouds, and applied it for place recognition.
+SURE is based on a measure of surface entropy on normals that selects points with strong local surface variation.
+Its view-pose-invariant descriptor quantifies this local surface curvature using surfel-pair relations and also incorporates colored texture, if available.

 In experiments, we could demonstrate that the SURE descriptor outperforms NARF in matching corresponding features.
-While NARF finds many redundant interest points in an image, SURE detects more distinctive features.
 SURE also performs faster than NARF on 640×480 images.
-We could also demonstrate that SURE features are well suited for place recognition using a Bag-of-Words approach.
+We could demonstrate that SURE features are well suited for place recognition using a bag-of-words approach.